Isaac Okoronkwo: Career

 Okoronkwo started his career at FC Lagos before moving to the Nigerian club Julius Berger.
 His first club outside Nigeria was a six-month spell at Al-Rayyan in Qatar, but the club could not afford to keep him beyond this period and he returned home to Iwuanyanwu Nationale.
 He spent one season there before again heading abroad with Moldovan club Sheriff Tiraspol for two seasons.
-In the summer of 2000, he signed for Shakhtar Donetsk in the Ukraine.
+In the summer of 2000, he signed for Shakhtar Donetsk in Ukraine.

 With Shakhtar he played in the UEFA Champions League and UEFA Cup, and won the Ukrainian Cup in 2001 and the league title in 2002.
 After his contract expired in 2003, several Premier League and Bundesliga clubs like Schalke 04 and Borussia Mönchengladbach tried to sign him.
 He eventually signed a one-year deal with newly promoted Premier League side Wolverhampton Wanderers.
-Okoronkwo's time in England did not prove a success though as he was unable to break into the team until the closing months of the season, by which time the club faced almost certain relegation.
+Okoronkwo's time in England did not prove a success though, as he was unable to break into the team until the closing months of the season, by which time the club faced almost certain relegation.
 After they suffered the drop, Okoronkwo was released and eventually moved to play in Russia with Alania Vladikavkaz.
-Alania folded under financial problems in 2005 and he signed with FC Moscow in 2006, soon becoming an important member of the starting line-up at his new club.
+Alania folded under financial problems in 2005 and he signed with Moscow in 2006, soon becoming an important member of the starting line-up at his new club.
 That season he was voted the club's player of the season, alongside Hector Bracamonte.

+He was a well known and popular player in the game CM 01-02.